“`html

 Other Requirements

-You must be at least 16 years old and hold a high school diploma or GED to enroll in an esthetics program in Virginia.
+You must be at least 16 years old and hold a high school diploma or GED to enroll in an esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program in Virginia.
 After passing the board exam, you’ll pay a licensing fee directly to DPOR and receive your license to practice.

 Licenses must be renewed on a regular schedule.
 Virginia estheticians are also required to complete continuing education hours to maintain their license — which means the learning doesn’t stop after graduation.